1zb/starter-academic/content/publication/shape-few-shot/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Training Data Generating Networks: Linking 3D Shapes and Few-Shot Classification"
+title: "Training Data Generating Networks: Shape Reconstruction via Bi-level Optimization"
 authors: [admin, Peter Wonka]
-date: 2020-10-05T23:51:50+03:00
+date: 2022-04-25T23:51:50+03:00
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: 2020-10-05T23:51:50+03:00
+publishDate: 2022-04-25T23:51:50+03:00

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "arxiv preprint"
+publication: "ICLR 2022"
 publication_short: ""

 abstract: "We propose a novel 3d shape representation for 3d shape reconstruction from a single image.
-Rather than predicting a shape directly, we train a network to generate a training set which will be feed into another learning algorithm to define the shape.
-Training data generating networks establish a link between few-shot learning and 3d shape analysis.
-We propose a novel meta-learning framework to jointly train the data generating network and other components.
-We improve upon recent work on standard benchmarks for 3d shape reconstruction, but our novel shape representation has many applications."
+Rather than predicting a shape directly, we train a network to generate a training set which will be fed into another learning algorithm to define the shape.
+The nested optimization problem can be modeled by bi-level optimization.
+Specifically, the algorithms for bi-level optimization are also being used in meta learning approaches for few-shot learning.
+Our framework establishes a link between 3D shape analysis and few-shot learning.
+We combine training data generating networks with bi-level optimization algorithms to obtain a complete framework for which all components can be jointly trained.
+We improve upon recent work on standard benchmarks for 3d shape reconstruction."

 # Summary.
 An optional shortened abstract.
 summary: "We found a link between shape reconstruction and few-shot learning."